 Crop

-When you first let your chickens out in the morning the crop should be empty, as they should have spent all night digesting their food.
+When you first let your chickens out in the morning their crops should be empty, as they should have spent all night digesting their food.
 After eating, the crop will feel firm, but not rock-hard.
-If it never seems empty or the hen’s breath is really foul smelling, you could be dealing with an impacted or sour crop.
+If it never feels empty, full even after not having food all night, or if your hen’s breath is foul smelling, you could be dealing with an impacted or sour crop.

 Feathers